yamalight/litlytics/README.md

 # ToDo

-- [ ] Fix for saving - update name in json before saving

 - [ ] Add function-to-text description for non-programmers

 - [ ] Add way to interate over steps (code and prompts)